beranki/frc-scouting/README.md

 # 2473 Scouting App
-TODO: A dummy page is hosted [here]() to try out.
-This is disconnected from our DB.
+TODO: A dummy page is hosted [here](https://frc-scouting-bw2v.vercel.app/) to try out.

 ### How to interpret
 There are two ways in which scouting data can be presented.